retrohun/bakefat/README.md

 # bakefat: bootable external FAT hard disk image creator for DOS and Windows 3.1--95--98--ME

-bakefat is an easy-to-use tool for creating bootable hard disk images with FAT16 or FAT32 fileystems, for virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). bakefat is an external tool, i.e. it runs on the host system. bakefay createt a FAT16 or FAT32 filesystem, makes it bootable by writing boot code to the boot sector, creates partition, and makes the system bootable by writing boot code to the MBR.
-After that the user has to copy copies the system files (such as io.sys, command.com and maybe a few more) manually (using e.g. Mtools), and the system becomes bootable in the virtual machine.
+bakefat is an easy-to-use tool for creating bootable hard disk images with FAT16 or FAT32 fileystems, usable in virtual machines running DOS (MS-DOS 4.01--6.22 or PC-DOS 4.01--7.1) or Windows 3.1--95--95-ME in an emulator (such as QEMU or VirtualBox). bakefat is an external tool, i.e. it runs on the host system. bakefat creates a FAT filesystem, makes it bootable by writing boot code to the boot sector, creates a partition, and makes the system bootable by writing boot code to the MBR.
+After that the user has to copy the system files (such as io.sys, command.com and maybe a few more) manually (using e.g. Mtools), and the system becomes bootable in the virtual machine.

-bakefat is currently **UNIMPLEMENTED**, this document just describes how it would look and work like.
+bakefat is currently **UNIMPLEMENTED**, this document currently describes how it would look like and function.
 The Git repostitory contains some proof of concept boot code and FAT filesystem initialization code, both written in NASM.

 bakefat features and limitations: